una-ui/una-ui/docs/content/3.components/select.md

 ## Label

-> You can use the `NFormGroup` component to create a label for the slider.
+> You can use the `NFormGroup` component to create a label for the select.

 ::alert{type="info"}
   Read more about the `NFormGroup` component [here](form-group).